shwina/still-magic/_chapters_en/finale.md

 -   "Describe the next steps in a research programmer's development."
 keypoints:
 -   "It's all just data."
--   "Data doesn't mean anything on its own---it has to be interpreted."
+-   "Data doesn't mean anything on its own: it has to be interpreted."
 -   "Programming is about creating and composing abstractions."
 -   "Models are for computers, and views are for people."
 -   "Slowing down makes us go faster."